Touch and Go: Easily Add Capacitive Sense to Just About Anything

 In summary, solutions with higher SNR specifications are generally easier to design with because they allow for a greater margin of error than systems with lower SNR specifications.

 Generally, capacitive touch solutions spend a majority of their time in a low-power polling mode, constantly going through a sleep-wake-sense-sleep cycle to detect user proximity events.
-Some solutions use capacitive thresholds to reduce polling current, and remain in sleep mode until a certain capacitive charge threshold is met.
+Some solutions use capacitive thresholds to reduce polling current and remain in sleep mode until a certain capacitive charge threshold is met.

 When an event does occur, capacitive sense solutions go into a high-power scan mode, sensing the changes in capacitance, converting that information to digital signals and passing it to an accompanying processor for post-processing and system actions.
-Upon completion of the user's action and associated capacitive sense scan, the device returns to its low power mode.
+Upon completion of the user's action and associated capacitive sense scan, the device returns to low power mode.

 Capacitive touch solutions consume their peak current when performing the scan function.
 Smart designs are optimized to consume as little current as possible during scan by performing the scan as quickly as possible with innovative techniques.